ajozwik/scala-gist-reader/testRunner/README.md

 scala-gist-reader
 =================

-Read file from gist and store in location
+Clone the project from git, read the files from gist and store project location (original file is overridden) The repository is cloned to tmp dir.

+Next the sbt 'testOnly pl.japila.scalania.s99.P21Spec' command is run (in below example)

 The main method (example of usage):